-The Service for Children with a Hearing Impairment consists of qualified Teachers of the Deaf, an Educational Audiologist, a Deaf Instructor, Specialist Technical Support Officers, a BSL Higher Level Tutor and Communication Support Officers.
+The Service for Children with a Hearing Impairment consists of Qualified Teachers of the Deaf (ToD), an Educational Audiologist, a Deaf Instructor, Specialist Technical Support Officers, specialist Learning Support Assistants and Communication Support Officers.

 Once a referral has been completed by NHS Audiology a member of the SCHI will contact you.
 The service provides support from diagnosis to leaving education.
 Every child who has been referred into the service will be allocated a Teacher of the Deaf.